GeorgLink/Business-Model-Canvas-MD-template/Value_Propositions.md

 * Market we're trying to corner is the inbetween/disgruntled users of Reddit/4Chan/Tumblr and open a multi-country and political bias free discussion board. <br>

 __Services__
-* Board Customization: Thematic, layout preferences, text or picture based pages.
+* Board Customization: Thematic options, layout preferences (text based, blog based, or picture based pages), linkable board music (partnership Spotify).
 * Live Streaming: Free streaming service - No subscriber base, donations allowed.
 Allowed for all boards (segregated by board topics).
 Option to show streaming sections in user settings.
 * Automated Customer Service - System to redirect for common troubleshooting issues, or if larger issue exists, direct line to technician.
 * Subscriptions (Monthly), offering removal of ad space alongside additonal benefits to generate intial revenue.